mostlyaman/CAN/README.md

 Content Aggregation Network is a combination of a Flask Backend API and VueJS Frontend to provide a content management system with a focus on educational purposes.

+## Available on Github Pages

+I have deployed this project to Github Pages.
+You can test this project without running locally.
+Checkout [CAN](https://mostlyaman.github.io/CAN)

+This is the same website as the master branch, though Ill add some features to it soon.

 ## Quick Start

 You must have npm installed on your system.
 This app was built on Node v16.13.2